guidefari/here_hugo/docs/discord-crosspost-design.md

 ## Backfill

-When a source is newly enabled, entries within a fixed lookback window (e.g. the last N days — exact window is an open question) are claimed into the ledger as `queued` rather than `pending`, instead of either posting nothing or posting the whole backlog at once.
+When a source is newly enabled, entries within a fixed lookback window (e.g. the last N days: exact window is an open question) are claimed into the ledger as `queued` rather than `pending`, instead of either posting nothing or posting the whole backlog at once.
 Each Cron run, a small bounded number of `queued` rows are promoted to `pending` and sent, trickling the backfill out over multiple runs rather than flooding the channel in one burst.

+Promotion selects directly from the ledger by `source_id` and `state = 'queued'`, ordered by `created_at`, with no dependency on whether an entry still appears in the current run's live feed fetch.
+A feed only returning its most recent N items (the normal case for RSS/Atom/JSON feeds) must not be able to strand a backfilled entry that has since scrolled out of that window: the ledger, not the current poll, is the source of truth for what's still owed.
+To make that possible without re-fetching or re-parsing the original feed, the ledger row stores the full normalized `MediaEntry` payload at claim time (see [D1 delivery ledger](#d1-delivery-ledger)), so a promoted row carries everything needed to build its Discord embed.

 ```ts
 type BackfillPolicy = {